Complaint

 Read text aloud

 Reconciling family and career is a challenge for both women and men.
-Traditional role models often lead to multiple burdens for women and make it difficult to achieve a balanced division of responsibilities.
+Traditional role models often lead to multiple burdens for women and make it difficult to achieve a balanced division of tasks.
 Part-time work or part-time management positions are difficult to implement for women and are not socially accepted for men.

 In addition, women still earn less than men.
 Only part of this pay gap can be explained objectively.
 According to the Liechtenstein Employees' Association (LANV), two-fifths of it cannot be explained and is therefore discriminatory.